The Need for Verification in AI-Driven Scientific Discovery: AI Methods for Scientific Discovery

-The data-driven discovery of symbolic formulae is a long-standing challenge in Artificial Intelligence~\citep{Kitano_2016}, and the central difficulty remains how to incorporate verification into the process.
-A variety of approaches have been proposed~\citep{landajuela2022equation}, ranging from neural networks designed to mimic human physical reasoning~\citep{NN_discovery}, to tree-structured LSTMs for handling symbolic expression trees and formula verification~\citep{symb-and-neural}, to logic-constrained GANs for image generation~\citep{visual_learning_logic}.
+The data-driven discovery of symbolic formulae is a long-standing challenge in artificial intelligence~\citep{Kitano_2016}, and the central difficulty remains how to incorporate verification into the process. {Building upon centuries of experience building models using small datasets~\citep{russell1964kepler}, a} variety of {big-data} approaches have been proposed~\citep{landajuela2022equation}, ranging from neural networks designed to mimic human physical reasoning~\citep{NN_discovery}, to tree-structured LSTMs for handling symbolic expression trees and formula verification~\citep{symb-and-neural}, to logic-constrained GANs for image generation~\citep{visual_learning_logic}.
 Symbolic regression (SR) has played a prominent role in this space, with applications to extracting explicit relations from graph neural networks~\citep{cranmer2020discovering}, constructing analytic models for reinforcement learning control~\citep{symb-reg-analytic}, or combining regression with Bayesian models~\citep{bayesianSR}.
 The AI Feynman family of methods~\citep{udrescu2020ai,AI-Feynman2.0} exemplifies the integration of neural fitting with physics-inspired heuristics, while tools such as PySR~\citep{pysr, cranmer2020discovering} and TuringBot~\citep{schmidt2009distil} use evolutionary or annealing-based search strategies to identify parsimonious equations.
 More recent methods, such as RSRM, combine Monte Carlo Tree Search with reinforcement learning for efficient symbolic exploration~\citep{wang2024rsrm}.
 Despite the progress, none of these approaches incorporates formal reasoning, leaving their outputs vulnerable to producing expressions that fit the data but lack theoretical grounding.

 To address this gap, several works have attempted to combine SR or neural methods with logical consistency checking.
 The LGML system~\citep{scott2021lgml} augments learning with a module that verifies whether candidate functions satisfy constraints on their functional form, while LGGA~\citep{ashok2020logic} extends this approach with genetic algorithms and auxiliary mathematical expressions.
 Similar ideas appear in \cite{bladek} counterexample-guided SR, in \cite{kubalik2020symbolic,kubalik2021multi} multi-objective framework that enforces nonlinear constraints as discrete data points, and in \cite{engle2021deterministic} deterministic mixed-integer programming formulation with derivative constraints.
 These methods, however, remain limited to constraints on functional form rather than incorporating background-theory axioms that describe the scientific environment itself.